 Have fun with this part and make them your own.

-Step 3: Filling the boxes with different items for the kids to guess.
 Other than the food the rest of the items I find at the dollar store.
-Here are some of my ideas
+Here are some mystery items to use:

 - Peeled Grapes =Witches Eyes

 - Plastic Spiders Rings = Spiders

 - Cut up balloons – Dry & Withered Skin

 - Candy Corn = Monster teeth

 - Water beads = Monster Eyeballs

 - Banana Peels & little olive oil – Witches Tounge

 Note: If you are bringing this to a school party just make sure that these food items are allowed in class.
 Also, make sure no one attending your party has any allergies to these items because the kids will not be able to see what’s inside.

 You could substitute grapes for squishy bouncy balls or water beads and Spaghetti for wet yarn.